thwmskm/Grocery-List-App/README.md

 This app was created with the intention of providing an easier solution for everyday mundane tasks for individuals with impairments.
-Therefore, this digital gracery list provides Voice-to-Text and Text-to-Voice accessibilites for ease of use
+Therefore, this digital gracery list provides Voice-to-Text and Text-to-Speech accessibilites for ease of use